jacob-seiler/personal-website/README.md

-# Nuxt 3 Minimal Starter
+# Personal Website

+Built using Nuxt 3.
 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup